 Day 5: Vinišće – Rogoznica (14 nm, 1h50′)

-Set sails to Rogoznica, to the east.
+Set sails to Rogoznica, toward the east.
 Small and charming in equal parts, the calmed ambience makes for the place in which one wants to spend the rest of their holidays.
 Moor in its famous marina, Frapa, 14 times awarded as the best Croatian marina.

 The crystal-clear waters may be a delight to one’s eyes, but the experience is even more rewarding if you take the hidden paths among the woods.
-One can truly feel the essence of the Mediterranean coast this way.
+One can truly feel the essence of the Mediterranean vegetation this way.
 Make sure to visit the cultural heritage of the small city, but also the natural phenomena of the famous lake called “Dragon’s Eye.”

 Day 6: Rogoznica – Trogir (17 nm, 2h30’)